spoike/knockout.persist/README.md

     // Will automatically load and save the array if it exists in the localStorage this.persistedArray = ko.observableArray().extend({ persist: 'persistedArray' });

+## Contributions

+Feel free to fork the [project at github](http://github.com/spoike/knockout.persist) and send pull requests if you want to add any features.

 ## License

 This project is licensed under the MIT license.
 For more info, go to http://opensource.org/licenses/MIT.